Réunion: Energy

 Energy on Réunion depends on oil and is limited by the island's insularity, which forces it to produce electricity locally and import fossil fuels.
 Faced with increasing demand and environmental requirements, the energy produced on the island is tending to increasingly exploiting its great renewable energy potential through the development of wind farms, solar farms, and other experimental projects.
 Although 35% of Réunion's electricity came from renewable sources in 2013, the department's energy dependency rate exceeded 85%.
 Saving electricity and optimising energy efficiency are two major areas of work for the authorities responsible for energy issues.

 Hydroelectric power

 Due to the large volumes of rainfall, the flow of surface water allows the installation of hydroelectric infrastructures, especially as erosion has carved out narrow and very deep ravines.
 The Sainte-Rose plant (22 MW) and the Takamaka plant (17.5 MW) are the two largest.
 In total, the island's six hydroelectric infrastructures have a capacity of 133 MW.

 Symbols

+The 1975 "radiant volcano" design is the most commonly used unofficial flag to represent Réunion.

 Réunion has no official coat of arms or flag.

 Former Governor Merwart created a coat of arms for the island on the occasion of the 1925 colonial exhibition organised on Petite-Île.
 Merwart, a member of the Réunion Island Society of Sciences and Arts, wanted to include the island's history: